As Addison Russell domestic violence probe accelerates, Cubs say focus intact

 But he insisted the rough start to the homestand against the Pirates had nothing to do with the outside influences.

-“Once we got by that initial reaction on Friday, when we didn’t play that well [it was in the past],” said Maddon, who blamed Pirates pitching for losses Monday and Tuesday.
-“Of course, there was the news about Addy, etcetera, so that made it kind of difficult.
+“Once we got by that initial reaction on Friday, when we didn’t play that well [it was in the past],” said Maddon.
+“Of course, there was the news about Addy made it kind of difficult.
 But I thought we rebounded pretty well.”

-The severity of the penalty under MLB’s joint domestic violence policy with the union is at the discretion of the commissioner.
-Police or other legal action is not required to result in a finding that merits suspension.

-A search of public records by the Sun-Times in both Pensacola, Fla., and Chicago found no calls to police or other legal documentation related to Russell’s case.